 Please provide a brief letter of recommendation (at least 1-2 paragraphs) from someone who has seen your heart for ministry and can comment on your Christian testimony.
-Send these letters to wl@ohiochristian.edu or to OCU, attention Music Department.
+You may have one person speak to your musical skills and another to you walk with Christ if that works best for you.
+Send these letters to wl@ohiochristian.eduor to OCU, attention Music Department.